Quarterly Report

 1. Hiring Volume

 RevOps hiring volume hit 1,839 active postings in Q1 2026, a 3.2x increase from early February.
-The function continues to grow as a standalone discipline.
+The function is growing as a standalone discipline.

 The surge reflects two things: seasonal budget unlocks (companies finalizing headcount plans for the year) and continued investment in the RevOps function as a distinct role rather than a side project for Sales Ops.